Mikhail Bakhirev: World War I

 At the start of World War I, Bakhirev served as the captain of the powerful armored cruiser Rurik, at that time the fleet flagship.

 On December 24, 1914 Bahirev was promoted to Rear Admiral given command of the 1st Cruiser Brigade.
 Between December 19, 1915 to May 23, 1917 he exercised command of the battleship squadron of the Baltic Fleet.
 During this period, he commanded Russian forces at the Battle of Åland Islands.

 Two years later he was promoted to the rank of Vice-Admiral and the following year (August 21, 1917) he became chief of the naval forces in the Gulf of Riga (see Operation Albion and Battle of Moon Sound).

 On January 12, 1918 Bakhirev was dismissed from service and denied the right to collect a pension.

 Russian Revolution

 After his dismissal from the Navy, Bakhirev exercised the profession of chief accountant in an industrial society.
 At the beginning of August 1918 he was arrested by Bolsheviks, but released again on March 13, 1919.
-The April 1, 1919, he started writing about the fighting in the Gulf of Riga between 1915 and 1917.
+On April 1, 1919, he started writing about the fighting in the Gulf of Riga between 1915 and 1917.

 Death

 After the defeat of General Nikolai Yudenich against the Red Army, a new wave of arrests took place in Petrograd.
 Bakhirev refused to flee to Finland.
 On November 17, 1919 he was accused of complicity with Yudenich, and he was again imprisoned.
-At January 9, 1920 he was shot as a hostage.
+On January 9, 1920 he was shot as a hostage.